youhgo/DOPP/readme.md

 * Parse the evidences;
 * Create a Timeline.

-All the results are formated in a human-readable way :
+All the results are formated in a "human-readable way" :

 ```bash
 4624.csv :